Umarfarooq2003/baarez-agent/README.md

 ➕ "what is 10 plus 5"
 ❓ "What is my cat's name?"
 🎤 Click mic button!
+👩‍🦰 "Remember my HR name is Deepika"
+❓ "What is my HR name?"
 ```

 **DONE!
 Chat works instantly!** 🎉